SEPTA PCC III: 20th century

 In the 1980s, SEPTA was in the process of upgrading its subway–surface trolley lines, replacing its fleet of PCCs with new light rail cars.
 Some lines, such as Routes 6, 50, 53, and 60 were converted to buses, while Routes 15, 23, and 56 continued to use PCCs into the 1990s.
 In 1992, SEPTA ended streetcar service on these three lines as well.
 In response to public outcry over the conversion, SEPTA stated that the suspension of these lines' streetcar service was temporary, and that they would be restored in 1997.
 However, during this time little was done to restore the lines, and as 1997 approached, it became clear that SEPTA had no immediate plans to restore streetcar service to these lines.

 In September 1997, at a City Council hearing, Jack Leary, SEPTA's general manager at the time, announced plans to restore streetcar service to only one of the three lines, Route 15.
 The initial proposal was to purchase twelve low-floor articulated light rail cars, to make some existing railcars available for the line.
 However, this was found to be prohibitively costly, and the decision was made instead to rehabilitate older cars for the service.
-To this end, SEPTA sent eighteen of its retired PCC cars to the Brookville Equipment Company to be rebuilt, with another six to be used for parts.
+SEPTA sent 18 of its retired PCC cars to the Brookville Equipment Company to be rebuilt, with another six to be used for parts.

-SEPTA PCC II cars, shortly after entering service on Route 15.